 Checks (made out to Lisa Foo with "African Library Project" in the notes field) can be mailed to me at 33 Bedford St Suite 11 / Lexington, MA 02420.
 Please also consider sharing information about this drive with others!
 I additionally welcome all book donations -- please contact me directly to make arrangements.

-I could also use help putting together a resource list to include with the library describing various non-profits and other organizations that individuals in Malawi might be interested in contacting for additional types of assistance.
+I could also use help putting together a resource list to include with the library describing various non-profits and other organizations that individuals in Africa might be interested in contacting for additional types of assistance.

 Finally, I would love to be able to continue this project and continue to ship new libraries to Africa each year!
 I’m realizing, however, that I will not be able to continue to do this in the future without additional ongoing help, especially in terms of fundraising, book collection/sorting, and book storage.
 Please let me know if you're interested in helping with any of these!